POORT8/Poort8.Docs/README.md

-# Poort8.Docs
+# Poort8 Documentation

+Welcome to the Poort8 documentation portal.
+This site hosts documentation for all Poort8 dataspaces.

+## Getting Started

-This repository contains the documentation portal for all Poort8 products, built with Jekyll and hosted on GitHub Pages.
+This documentation site is built with Docsify and provides information about:

+- **HeyWim** - [Coming in next steps]
+- **DVU** - [Coming in next steps]
+- **GIR** - [Coming in next steps]
+- **CDA** - [Coming in next steps]

+## About This Site

+This is the new Docsify-based documentation site that replaces the previous Jekyll-based system.
+It provides:

+- Zero-build hosting via GitHub Pages
+- Runtime rendering for fast updates
+- Full-text search across all content
+- Dataspace-oriented navigation

+More content and navigation will be added in subsequent implementation steps.

 ## Project Structure